beladiyachintan/DUHacks_Project_2.0/README.md

 ``ADVANTAGES``

-Anaylisis of data
+Anaylisis of data like weight
-Using SCADA screen we can give the command to leap as well.
+Using SCADA screen we can give the command to leap as well

 ``DISADVANTAGE``